 The interventions provided on the temper tantrum page work well for aggressive children that are younger with ways to say no without aggression or "tantrum-like behavior" and how to respond when they are unable to get desired items or unable to do desired activities.

-I also feel that the following books are phenomenal for helping parents learn how to provide logical consequences to these undesirable behaviors that create a learning experience.
+I also feel that the following books are phenomenal for helping parents with aggressive children learn how to provide logical consequences to these undesirable behaviors that create a learning experience.
 You may have noticed them on other pages, but I can't praise the information they provide enough!
 They even teach you how to deliver consequences without the dreaded escalation into a full force scarier then ever incident.

 The transition strategies page and compliance strategies page provide good techniques for helping to avoid aggression when someone doesn't want to change activities or when they are trying to escape from a request you have made.
 Some aggressive children may be trying to get attention, in which the attention seeking page would be helpful.
 Any attention can be reinforcing for some kids even if it is considered negative attention in the form of scolding.

 Finally, if you have frequent or severe aggression you will definitely want to seek outside help.
 Having a Board Certified Behavior Analyst (BCBA) come and observe your exact situation and conduct a functional assessment, would be a good option to help determine the best treatment interventions.
 However, there may likely be services available in your area through community mental health or waiver system for a minimal fee that would be able to help as well.

 These types of behaviors are very serious and should not be taken lightly.
 Especially when dealing with young children, it is your best opportunity to effectively intervene and hopefully eliminate future incidents when the child is older and much stronger.
 Other things you can do include: